How to Sell an Inherited House

 Challenges with selling an inherited house

 Selling a house you’ve inherited brings certain challenges.
 Here is a list of some of the challenges you’ll face when you want to sell an inherited house:

 A lot of times, heirs will get into arguments about the house.
 Many will have strong emotions attached to a building that defined their childhood.
 Depending on the circumstances, those strong emotions could be very positive, or very negative.

 The executor is often far away

 Often the person dealing with the affairs of the deceased (the executor) is not local, and often in another state.
 It’s fairly easy for the executor to divvy up a checking account, but if there is a house, it’s going to be a challenge trying to sell and/or manage it from another state.

 The house needs work

 One huge challenge in trying to sell an inherited house is that it is usually outdated.
 As stated above, they usually haven’t been updated in years, and are often in a great state of disrepair.
-Obviously, this is going to make it very difficult to sell, as most buyers will be looking for a well maintained, modernized house.
+It’s hard to sell a house that needs a lot of work, as most buyers will be looking for a well maintained, modernized house.

 The house is full of junk

 On a related note, besides being outdated, inherited houses are often full of junk.
 So in addition to fixing the house to prepare for sale, you’ll have to empty it as well.
 Not an easy task, as many of the items could be priceless heirlooms, while others merely useless trinkets.
 Sorting through all this could take months and a lot of money.
 Meanwhile, you’re still paying taxes on the house, and possibly, a mortgage.